Margaret of Valois: Reconciliation with Henry and annulment of marriage

 By 1593, Henry IV first proposed to Margaret an annulment of their marriage.
 Margaret resumed contact with him to try to improve her financial situation.
 Her infertility was proven, but she knew that the new King needed a legitimate son to consolidate his power.
 For this, he needed the support of his wife because he wished to marry again.

 The negotiations began after the return of peace and Henry IV's return to Catholicism.
-To support the invalidity of the marriage with the pope, the King and Margaret put forward the infertility of the couple, their consanguinity, and the formal defects of the marriage.
-During the talks, the queen’s financial situation improved, but she was displeased at the idea of Henry marrying his mistress, Gabrielle d'Estrees, mother of his son, César, who was legitimized in 1595, and refused to endorse what she considered to be a dishonorable remarriage: "It is repugnant to me to put in my place a woman of such low extraction and of so impure a life as the one about whom rumor speaks."
+To support the invalidity of the marriage with the Pope, the King and Margaret put forward the infertility of the couple, their consanguinity, and the formal defects of the marriage.
+During the talks, the Queen’s financial situation improved, but she was displeased at the idea of Henry marrying his mistress, Gabrielle d'Estrees, mother of his son, César, who was legitimized in 1595, and refused to endorse what she considered to be a dishonorable remarriage: "It is repugnant to me to put in my place a woman of such low extraction and of so impure a life as the one about whom rumor speaks."

 She stopped the negotiations, but after the providential death of Gabrielle from eclampsia, Margaret returned to her demand for reasons of conscience, in exchange for strong financial compensation and the right to retain the use of her royal title.

 During the trial, many witnesses reported the fake saying that Margaret had been forced by her mother and brother Charles IX to marry Henry.
-Clement VIII pronounced the cancellation bull on 24 October 1599.
+Pope Clement VIII pronounced the bull of annulment on 24 October 1599.
 Later, on 17 December 1599, the Archbishop of Arles pronounced the annulment of Henry's marriage to Margaret of Valois.
-A year later Henry IV married Marie de' Medici, who nine months later gave him a son.
+Nearly a year later, Henry IV married Marie de' Medici on 5 October 1600.

 Following the annulment of their marriage, positive relations between the two former spouses continued.
 After twenty years of exile, Margaret entered the good graces of the King of France.
 Her case was not foreseen by custom, but her new position allowed her to receive visitors at Usson who were charmed by the cultural quality of this "new Parnassus" and the generosity of their hostess.

-On the other hand, well-established in the Auvergne and well-informed, she did not fail to spot the schemes of the Count of Auvergne, bastard son of King Charles IX of France and uterine brother (half-brother with the same mother) of Henriette d'Entragues – a mistress evicted by King Henry IV.
+On the other hand, well-established in the Auvergne and well-informed, she did not fail to spot the schemes of the Count of Auvergne, bastard son of King Charles IX of France and uterine sister (half-sister with the same mother) of Henriette d'Entragues – a mistress evicted by King Henry IV.
 Duly informed, in 1604 the King ordered the capture of the conspirator and the confiscation of all his property.
 Queen Margaret ought in her time to have inherited from Auvergne a property belonging to her mother, Catherine de' Medici, who had disinherited her from her brother Henry III's schemes for the benefit of this ally.
 Margaret initiated a long trial and the King allowed her to return to Paris to manage her legal case.